Spatial-Aware Decision-Making with Ring Attractors in Reinforcement Learning Systems: Methodology

-During the first stage of the research, the focus is on developing a self-contained ring attractor as an SNN.
+During the first stage of the research, the focus is on developing a self-contained exogenous ring attractor as a CTRNN.
 This will be integrated into the output of the value-based policy model to perform action selection.